Inducted to the Victorian Honour Roll in 2012

 Aunty Eleanor Harding Tutoring Program

-The Aunty Eleanor Harding Tutoring Program is a one on one learning support program delivered to First Nations Primary School aged students.
-Students in the program are referred through a support worker.
+The Aunty Eleanor Harding Tutoring Program is a one-on-one learning support program delivered to First Nations Primary School-aged students.

 Books n Boots would like to acknowledge the traditional custodians of the land on which we live, work, and learn.
 We would like to pay respect to elders past, present, and emerging and recognise that sovereignty has never been ceded.